tensorflow/tensorflow/g3doc/ConversionToLLVMDialect.md

 ### Vector Types

 LLVM IR only supports *one-dimensional* vectors, unlike MLIR where vectors can be multi-dimensional.
-MLIR vectors are converted to LLVM IR vectors of the same size with element type converted using these conversion rules.
 Vector types cannot be nested in either IR.
+In the one-dimensional case, MLIR vectors are converted to LLVM IR vectors of the same size with element type converted using these conversion rules.
+In the n-dimensional case, MLIR vectors are converted to (n-1)-dimensional array types of one-dimensional vectors.

-For example, `vector<4 x f32>` converts to `!llvm.type<"<4 x float>">`.
+For example, `vector<4 x f32>` converts to `!llvm.type<"<4 x float>">` and `vector<4 x 8 x 16 f32>` converts to `!llvm<"[4 x [8 x <16 x float>]]">`.

 ### Memref Types